-Effect Highlight Consistent pool characteristics: The collateral characteristics of Driver Japan ten are consistent with recent Driver Japan transactions, as shown in the Transaction Comparison table.
-The collateral pool is similar to that of Driver Japan nine, with a slight decrease in fully amortising loans to 7.2% of the portfolio, from 8.7%, while the monthly instalment portion remains unchanged at 63.6%.
-The transaction structure replicates that of Driver Japan nine.
-Neutral Neutral Marginal change in base-case assumptions: Fitch's base-case gross-loss rate assumption, before considering balloon-payment risk, remains unchanged from Driver Japan nine at 0.75% as detailed in the table below, due to stable historical and expected asset performance.
-Prepayment assumptions were increased to 13.5% from 13%, based on a gradually increasing trend for prepayment rates.
-Neutral Minimal credit impact from ESG: The highest level of ESG credit relevance is a score of 3, meaning that ESG issues are credit neutral or have only a minimal credit impact on the transaction, either due to their nature or the way in which they are being managed.
-See ESG Navigator in Appendix 1.
+Effect Highlight Neutral Consistent pool characteristics: The collateral characteristics of Driver Japan thirteen are consistent with recent Driver Japan transactions, as shown in the Transaction Comparison table.
+The collateral pool is similar to that of Driver Japan eleven, which Fitch rated, with a slight decrease in fully amortising loans to 6.9% of the portfolio, from 7.7%, while the monthly instalment portion slightly decreased to 60.6%, from 62.2%.
+The transaction structure replicates that of Driver Japan eleven.
+Neutral Minimal credit impact from ESG: The highest level of ESG credit relevance is a score of '3', unless otherwise disclosed in this section.
+A score of '3' means ESG issues are credit-neutral or have only a minimal credit impact on the entity, either due to their nature or the way in which they are being managed by the entity.
+Fitch's ESG Relevance Scores are not inputs in the rating process; they are an observation on the relevance and materiality of ESG factors in the rating decision.
+See ESG Navigator in Appendix 2.